sehrope/node-pg-spice/README.md

     SELECT $1, foo FROM bar WHERE bam = $1

-pg-spice allows you to do the same with name parameters.
+pg-spice allows you to do the same with named parameters.
 The previous example could be rewritten as (note that `:bam` is repeated):

     SELECT :bam, foo FROM bar WHERE bam = :bam